 In establishing agreed rates for single payments, it must be borne in mind that the final payment must not equate to less than the legal minimum wage.
-Please note: The University applies the adult minimum wage of $15.75/hour to all employees 16 years and over as defined by the New Zealand government.
+Please note: The University applies the adult minimum wage to all employees 16 years and over as defined by the New Zealand government.

 All enquiries regarding casual pay rates should be made to the Divisional or School Office in the first instance and thereafter to the Human Resources Division or Payroll Services.

 * Once an Agreed rate for special work has been established, (between the Division and Human Resources), it can then be used for future payments to that employee, and other employees doing the same job, without getting divisional approval each time.
 A copy of this agreed rate would be held by Human Resources/Payroll Services